 - MGU-H boost

-22.1 - Prior to the race start, there will be a 5-minute warm-up period where drivers are allowed to go on the track and perform system checks.
-There will be an additional three-minute wait at the end of the warm-up for drivers who disconnected during this session.
+22.1 - Prior to the race start, there will be a 2-minute warm-up period where drivers are allowed to go on the track and perform system checks.
+There will be an additional two-minute wait at the end of the warm-up for drivers who disconnected during this session.
 During the extended wait time, the track will be closed and no drivers will be allowed to go out of their respective garages.

 When leaving the grid all drivers must respect the pit lane speed limit until they pass pole position.